UniversalDevicesInc-PG3/udi-poly-hue-emu/README.md

 # Release Notes

+- 2.0.7 01/21/2020
+  - Add driver for ISY Connected status
+  - Restart PyISY if it fails
 - 2.0.6
   - Add Table of Spoken devices shown in Configuration page
   - Properly track status if ISY devices so proper values show in Harmony